vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 For SW, we only have governance, so the following two policies will do:

+Vote transactions can be rejected if a if a party has less than `spam.protection.voting.min.tokens`.
+Any governance proposal transaction can be rejected if a party has less than `spam.protection.proposal.min.tokens`.
+Setting these reasonably high provides some level of protection.
-Vote proposals can only be done using a lot of tokens (say, 100.0000) Any qualified voter can vote three times per epoch per active proposal (i.e., one initial vote and twice change their mind).
+Any qualified voter can vote three times per epoch per active proposal (i.e., one initial vote and twice change their mind).

 Initially, a qualified voter required at least 100 tokens (i.e., a value of $1500 taking the last coinlist sale).